 - Practice 'selling yourself'.

-- Be prepared to talk about yourself (your accomplishments, experiences, and skills).
+- Be prepared to discuss your accomplishments, experiences, and skills.

-- Prior to the interview, think of specific work or educational experiences in which
+- Before the interview, think of specific work or educational experiences in which

 you demonstrated skills (technical and interpersonal) that would be important to